in2greece-logo

 Community and Social Support

 The concept of “koinotita” or community plays a vital role in Greek life.
-Locals often form strong bonds with their neighbors and community members, creating a network of support that extends beyond the immediate family.
+Locals often form strong bonds with their neighbours and community members, creating a network of support that extends beyond the immediate family.
 This sense of community is especially evident in smaller towns and villages, where everyone knows each other, and social interactions are an integral part of daily life.

 Climate of Greece